-HIGHLIGHTS IN 2009
+HIGHLIGHTS IN 2010

 Throughout the NWT we continue to enjoy clean air with minimal effects from pollution.
-The dust and chemicals we find in the air are usually well below the amounts allowed by our standards.
+The 'dust' and chemicals we find in the air are usually well below the amounts allowed by our standards.

-The main causes of pollution we observe at our stations are from forest fires and springtime/ summer dust.
-Fine particle 'dust' (PM2.5) levels in 2009 were low because there were few major forest fire events.
-The forest fires in 2009 were primarily in the Yukon and Alaska, and as a result, the effects we observed at our stations were not as strong as if the fires were burning right in the NWT.
-Coarse particle 'dust' (PM10) affected air quality in Yellowknife and Inuvik in the spring, and in Fort Liard throughout the summer.
+The main causes of pollution we observe at our stations are from forest fires and springtime/ summer 'dust' events.
+Fine particle 'dust' ($PM{2.5}$) levels in 2010 did not reach levels of significant concern because there were few major forest fire events.
+Note that the PM{10} monitor in Norman Wells was not operational.
+Coarse particle 'dust' (PM{10}) affected air quality in Yellowknife, Inuvik and Fort Liard throughout the summer.
 Other readings show us the effects on air quality from burning petroleum for heating and in our vehicles during the cold days of winter.